 “Our company was intentionally founded in the state that leads in market share, fueling stations, electric vehicle production, and aggressive de-carbonization targets.”

 “When it comes to nuclear, solar power and now offshore wind, San Luis Obispo County is once again in the spotlight.”

 “The interconnection infrastructure is very prolific in the Central Coast. … We see this as an excellent opportunity to redeploy folks in the fossil fuel industries and power plant industries into our sector of energy storage positions.”

 A launchpad for the Biden Administration’s goal to kick start offshore wind on the West Coast, a 376-square-mile Wind Energy Area off SLO County’s coast is slated to be auctioned for lease in fall 2022.
 The county is exploring the feasibility of building a clean energy port to support operational and workforce needs.

-Following the power plant’s closure in 2024/25, the property — a 585-acre industrial parcel, harbor, 12,000 acres of pristine land and 14 miles of unspoiled coastline — presents myriad opportunities for renewable energy, water resilience, cutting-edge research and development, sustainable eco-tourism and conservation.
+The power plant property — a 585-acre industrial parcel, harbor, 12,000 acres of pristine land and 14 miles of unspoiled coastline —present myriad opportunities for future reuse, including renewable energy, water resilience, cutting-edge research and development, sustainable eco-tourism and conservation.